Clarification regarding medical cannabis

-It is prohibited for minors to possess or to give cannabis.
+It is totally prohibited for persons under 21 years of age to possess cannabis.

 30 grams in a public place

 It is possible to possess 30 grams of dried cannabis or its equivalent in a public place.

 150 grams in a private residence

-In the case of a private residence, the possession limit of 150 grams of dried cannabis or its equivalent applies regardless of the number of persons of full age who live there.
-For example, if three persons of full age live in the same residence, the limit is still 150 grams.
+In the case of a private residence, the possession limit of 150 grams of dried cannabis or its equivalent applies regardless of the number of persons 21 years of age or over who live there.
+For example, if three persons 21 years of age or over live in the same residence, the limit is still 150 grams.
 Moreover, a person 21 years of age or over may not possess more than a total of 150 grams of dried cannabis or its equivalent in several places other than public places, in particular, in all of his or her residences.

 Possession prohibited in certain places

 It is prohibited to possess cannabis in certain places, in particular certain places accessible to persons under 21 years of age, such as:

 - on the grounds, premises or in buildings providing preschool education services, elementary and secondary school instructional services, educational services in vocational training or educational services to adults in general education, of a college-level educational institution;

-- on the premises or in buildings of a college-level educational institution, with the exception of student residences;
+- on the premises or in the buildings of a university-level educational institution, except student residences;

 - on the grounds and in the facilities of a childcare centre or day care centre;